epxlp/Genetics_short_course_2016/pract1_Intro2Gen/exercise/README.md

 `less	{file}` 	Shows the first page.
 The option `–S` before `{file}` can be really useful.
 Typing `q` quits less.

-Try these commands out on the files in the data directory.
+Try these commands out on the files in the pract1_Intro2gen/data directory.

 **_Question:_**
 > (1) When is `less –S {file}` a better command to use to have a quick look at a file?